Having low body fat is great. Your abs are ripped, your body is lean, you have veins popping out and your confidence is sky-high.

 Sprints are one of the best exercises you can do overall and they are excellent when it comes to burning fat and staying shredded.
 Think about it, have you ever seen a “bulky” sprinter?
 No way!
 These guys stay shredded all year long because of all the sprint work they do.

 The nice thing is you don’t even have to do a ton of sprints for them to be effective either.
 In a 2015 study by Jenna B. Gillen et al. found that doing HIIT style sprints for just 10 minutes burned as much fat as 50 minutes of steady-state cardio.
 The incredible thing is, during the study the participants only did 3 20 second sprints over that ten minutes.
 The rest of the time was warm-up and cool down and slower-paced running.
 In a nutshell, 3 20 second sprints in a HIIT style burn as much fat as 50 minutes of jogging.
 Now just imagine how much fat you could burn if you did more than just 3 sprints as they did in the study.

 8 Eat Fewer Calories

-This one is a no brainer but it needs to be said.
-Many people nowadays seem to forget the the time old weight loss method of simply reducing the number of calories you eat in a day.
-As easy as the counting calories may be it does take a good deal of will power and having to calculate where you are each day calorie wise but it is effective.
+This one is a no-brainer but it needs to be said.
+Many people nowadays seem to forget the time old weight-loss method of simply reducing the number of calories you eat in a day.
+As easy as the counting calories may be it does take a good deal of willpower and having to calculate where you are each day calorie-wise but it is effective.
 The good news is technology has made it much easier to keep track of how many calories you consume, this will be discussed further in number 19.
 Keep it so you consume fewer calories than you burn and you are sure to stay ripped!

 9 Down more Veggies